Welcome to Nafpaktos, Greece! This entrancing and enchanting coastal town bridges the ancient past, medieval empires, and the modern Greek nation.

 What is Nafpaktos, Greece known for?

-Known for its Venetian Port and Castle, Nafpaktos Greece is famous for the 1571 Battle of Lepanto, the largest naval battle and the last major battle of rowed ships in history.
+Known for its Venetian Port and Castle, Nafpaktos Greece, is famous for the 1571 Battle of Lepanto, the largest naval battle and the last major battle of rowed ships in history.

 Why is Nafpaktos, Greece called Lepanto?